ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 > Increased confidence when interacting face to face and on the phone

-A Speech Active English Pronunciation Course will help you improve all areas of your English pronunciation skills.
+A Speech Active English Pronunciation Course will help you improve your English pronunciation skills and spoken English for clear, easy communication with your colleagues and patients.

-Because your course is tailored for speakers of your first language, you won’t waste time working on areas that you don’t need to improve.
+Because Speech Active courses are tailored for speakers of your first language, you won’t waste time working on areas that you don’t need to improve.

 This is not a 1-size-fits-all course.
 Our courses help learn in the most effective way because you’ll focus on the areas that you really need to work on for clearer English.

-Many doctors and international medical graduates haven’t spent much time in the past, working on improving their English pronunciation skills.
+Many overseas trained doctors, GPs, Medical Specialists from non-English speaking backgrounds and international medical graduates haven’t spent much time in the past, working on improving their English pronunciation skills.
 Many people aren’t quite sure where to get help in this area.

 Contact us today to discuss your English speaking goals.